N0RD17/MyEmacsConfig/README.md

 # PREQUISITE
 ```
 You must have Emacs (obviously)
-After you paste my .emacs contents onto your .emacs file or downloading it and having it as your .emacs file.
+After you paste my init.el contents onto your .emacs or init.el file or downloading it and having it as your init.el file.
 Do the following

 --If you want C++ support--
 1.Install clangd.
 You would want to head to their website for guidance on doing so https://clangd.llvm.org/installation